 New York City Department Of Transportation

-Because of ongoing construction work at several locations throughout Queens and Brooklyn, the city DOT has announced numerous street closures in local neighborhoods for the upcoming week.
+Because of ongoing construction work at several locations throughout Queens and Brooklyn, the New York City Department of Transportation (DOT) has announced numerous street closures in local neighborhoods for the upcoming week.

 The announced diversions are current as of Wednesday, Sept.
-17, and weather permitting.
-The DOT may shut down other roads should the need for emergency repairs arise.
+19. The DOT may shut down other roads should the need for emergency repairs arise.

 Streets and highways that are affected by closures during this week include the following:

 Weather permitting, DOT crews will conduct street resurfacing along the following roadways:

 – 32nd Street between Newtown Road and Broadway in Astoria for paving on Thursday, Sept.
 20 and Friday, Sept.
 21; and

 – 44th Street between Queens Boulevard and 48th Avenue in Sunnyside and Woodside for paving on Friday, Sept.
 21.